swiss-avalanches/swiss-avalanches.github.io/datastory.md

 But to be more accurate and give more weight to this statement, it could be interesting to balance the dataset in order to match each data point from the backcountry group with exactly one data point from the off-piste group.
 Only danger levels 2 and 3 are taken into account in this analysis, as the other danger levels can be considered as outliers.

-Only danger levels 2 and 3 are taken into account in this analysis, as the other danger levels can be considered as outliers.

 ##### Propensity score matching:

 Our hypothesis states that the behaviour of skiiers may depend on the activity they are doing.

 But do draw valid conclusions, a propensity score matching is done.
 The matching allows to maximize the similarity between matched subjects, by balancing feature-value distributions between the two groups.
-<br> For example, comparing accidents data between one group gathering 6 backcountry accidents that caught 8 people at the end of the season with another group gathering 90 off-piste accidents that caught 150 people is not very relevant, due to the group's size difference and the non similarity between features such as elevation, aspect, month.
+<br> For example, comparing accidents data between one group gathering 6 backcountry related accidents that caught 8 people at the end of the season with another group gathering 90 off-piste accidents that caught 150 people, is not very relevant, due to the group's size difference and the non similarity between features such as elevation, aspect, month.

 ![avalanche](../img/images_data_story/activity_danger_level.png)